 We join the Royal Family, the whole of the Commonwealth,and the whole world in mourning her passing.

 The Commonwealth Song Contest is a major international music event for the 2.5 billion people of the 56 Commonwealth Nations.
-It launched in 1998 during The 2018 Commonwealth Games and received thousands of song entries from artists and songwriters from Commonwealh nations.
+It launched in 1998 during The 2018 Commonwealth Games and received thousands of song entries from artists and songwriters from Commonwealth nations.
 Finalists and Winners were chosen with a public voting system.
 The United Kingdom won that year with Australia close behind, followed by India.
 Canada, Singapore, The Bahamas and Saint Lucia.
 The full 2018 Results are here.

 In 2022 the second Commonwealth Song Contest was staged, four years after the first, to coincide again with the four-yearly Commonwealth Games.
 Talks are ongoing with Commonwealth organisations in each nation to stage this as a yearly event in future years.
+Results for the 2022 event will be announced in early February 2023.

 The CSC is open to all residents and nationals of the 56 Commonwealth Nations and their Oversees Territories.
 All songwriters and artists who are residents or nationals of these nations are eligible to participate and represent their country.
 The CSC showcases the music and talent of the participating nations, promotes awareness of cultures and geography, and seeks above all else to strengthen ties between nations through the shared medium of music.
 For full details of each Commonwealth country and links to detailed country profiles visit the Commonwealth Nations Official Website.